noureddinelaghribe/EduQuest/README.md

 ## Screenshots

-Here are some screenshots of theEduQuest App for Android :
+Here are some screenshots of the EduQuest App for Android :

 | Screenshot 1 | Screenshot 2 |
 |--------------|--------------|